The Long Shots Tour wants to provide the best format and competition possible. This will give you a better idea of what to expect from our tour.

 Fast Play Rule:

 On the Long Shots Tour we understand that slow play can be frustrating when you are competing.
 We will do our best to prevent this from happening.
-As of this year, every player is required to ride in golf carts.
+Every player is required to ride in golf carts.
 There are two main LST rules that do not conform to the USGA rules due to speed of play.
 1. There is a max of 4 over par you can take on any hole.
 If you have hit your limit, it is ok to pick up your ball and not finish the hole.
-2. We play lost balls in heavy grassed and/or wooded areas as lateral hazards.
-A player does not have to go back to the tee to put another in play, he may take a drop where ball crossed with a one stoke penalty.
+2. If a players has found that he has lost a ball or hit his ball in OB, he may not go back to the tee to re-hit, he must use the new rule of dropping in the allowed area with a two-stroke penalty.
 We have also implemented a penalty for slow play.
 After the first group has tee'd off they will be on the clock.
 The group has four and a half hours to finish their round and turn in their scorecards.
 The group has a 20 minute window after the four and half hours to complete their round.
 If they turn in their scorecards after the 4:50 mark, the entire group will be penalized one stroke.
 If they turn in their scorecard after the 5:10 mark they will be penalized 2 strokes and so on.
 If it is determined one player was holding up the whole group then that one player only will be penalized.
 The following group has 20 minutes after the group ahead of them to turn in their scorecards.
 If the group turns in their scorecards after the 20 minutes they will be penalized one stroke.
 It is everyone's responsibilty to keep up with the group in front of you.
 These penalities will not apply if groups outside the tour are holding up the tournament group.
 If you feel you are falling behind PLEASE speed up play and push others to do the same.
 The tour doesn't wish to penalize anyone but for the good of the tour we will.

 Handicap System: (We will work with anyone who doesn't have an established handicap.)